WordPress vs Google Sites: Which is Better for You?

 i) WordPress

-WordPress is one the best platforms to make money via affiliate marketing, eCommerce, and selling digital products and services.
+WordPress is one of the best platforms for making money through affiliate marketing, eCommerce, and selling digital products and services.

-Page builders such as Elememtor, Thrive Architect, Beaver Builder, and even Gutenberg, to some extent, provide a variety of items to help you sell on your WordPress sites.
+Page builders such as Elementor, Thrive Architect, Beaver Builder, and even Gutenberg, to some extent, provide a variety of items to help you sell on your WordPress sites.

-In the plugins repository, you can find link shorteners (with integrations with platforms such as Amazon Associates and features like conversion tracking), funnel builders, cart builders, and more.
+In the plugins repository, you can find link shorteners (with integrations for platforms such as Amazon Associates) and features like conversion tracking, as well as funnel builders, cart builders, and more.

 Also, you can use plugins from custom developers to make membership sites, directories, classified sites, communities, and more.
 The ways to make money using WordPress are limitless.